How to Host a Holiday Cookie Exchange

 Timeline for Your Cookie Exchange

-- One month ahead: Send out a detailed invitation with time, date, and specific instructions for your cookie swap.
-Include the parameters of what kind of cookies to bring, the number of cookies to bring, whether to provide copies of the recipe and other supplies needed like a container to bring cookies home.
+- One month ahead: Send out a detailed invitation with the time, date, and specific instructions for your cookie swap.
+Include the parameters of what kind of cookies to bring, the number of cookies to bring, whether to provide copies of the recipe, and other supplies needed like a container to bring cookies home.

-- Two weeks ahead: Start planning your menu, your cookies, and buy supplies like boxes, paper plates, napkins, name tags, etc.
+- Two weeks ahead: Start planning your menu, your own cookies, and buy supplies like boxes, paper plates, napkins, name tags, etc.

-- One week ahead: Decorate your home, buy your cookie ingredients, pick out some festive music to have playing in the background.
+- One week ahead: Decorate your home, buy your cookie ingredients, and pick out some festive music to have playing in the background.
 Determine a day to bake your cookies, depending on how perishable they are.

-- The day before the cookie exchange: Set your table, clear space for all the cookies to be displayed, set out plates, cups, napkins, prepare snacks, appetizers, lunch dishes that can be made in advance.
+- The day before the cookie exchange: Set your table, clear space for all the cookies to be displayed, set out plates, cups, and napkins, prepare any snacks, appetizers, lunch dishes that can be made in advance.
 Of course, you can buy any dish you’d prefer not to make yourself.

-- The day of the event: Set out food, make coffee, set up the teapot, set out place cards for cookie names and name tags, if needed, with a pen.
+- The day of the event: Set out food, make coffee, set up the teapot, set out place cards for cookie names and name tags, if needed, along with a pen.

 Cranberry White Chocolate Crystallized Ginger Cookies